15 Concentration Imputation

 15.6.1 Naming convention

 The function name must follow the pattern PKNCA_impute_method_<name>.
-PKNCA discovers imputation methods by scanning the search path for functions whose names match this prefix, so the convention is mandatory.
+PKNCA prepends PKNCA_impute_method_ to the string you supply and looks up that single function on the search path, so the convention is mandatory.

 15.6.2 Required signature